Our PSHE Curriculum

 Our Curriculum Intent

-As of September 2020 we have adopted The Jigsaw approach to teaching PSHE.
+From September 2020 we adopted The Jigsaw approach to teaching PSHE.
 The Jigsaw scheme was chosen because it brings together emotional literacy, social skills and spiritual development.
 The Jigsaw scheme supports children’s personal development in a structured and developmentally appropriate way, this will not only improve their capacity to learn (across the curriculum) but will ultimately improve their life chances.

 Our Curriculum Implementation